razeware/emitron-iOS/SECURITY.md

 ## Reporting a Vulnerability

 If you come across a security vulnerability in __emitron__, or any of the raywenderlich.com infrastructure that it connects to, please do not file an issue on GitHub.

-Instead, please document your issue as fully as you can, and email it directly to emitron@razeware.com.
+Instead, please document your issue as fully as you can, and email your issue report directly to emitron@razeware.com.

-We take security very seriously, and will assess any reports before looking to get them fixed as soon as possible.
+We take security very seriously, and will assess any reports first before we embark upon getting them fixed as soon as possible.

-Thank you.
+Thanks!